How to Add a Member to an LLC? (All You Need to Know)

 After you've filed the amendment, it will be sent to the Secretary of State for approval.
-If there are no problems with your filing, then they'll stamp it and return it to you.
+If there are no problems with your filing, they'll stamp it and return it to you.

-File Any Required Tax Forms
+6. File Any Required Tax Forms

 In most cases, federal tax form 8832 must be filed when adding a new member to your LLC .

-Make sure that you follow the requirements for this form exactly, and get help from a tax professional if necessary.
+Make sure you follow the requirements for this form exactly, and get help from a tax professional if necessary.
 Failure to file this federal tax form can lead to federal fines and penalties.

 Each state will have its own tax forms and filing requirements.
-Be sure to get help from a tax professional if necessary, and make sure that you follow all of the rules and regulations set out by federal and state authorities.
+Be sure to get help from a tax professional to deal with business filings, and ensure that you follow all of the rules and regulations set out by federal and state authorities.

-Check Your State’s LLC Act
+7. Check Your State’s LLC Act

-In order to add a new member, you typically need to amend your state LLC act.
+You typically need to amend your state LLC act.
 It's important that you carefully examine this document to make sure that nothing will change as a result of the addition of the new member.

 Is a Married Couple a Single-Member LLC?